dennisXZX/web-developer-notes/Javascript.md

 #### In JavaScript, what's the difference between this, $(this) and $this?

-‘this’ is a Javascript keyword.
-The value of ‘this’ varies depending on how a function is invoked.
+`this` is a Javascript keyword.
+The value of `this` varies depending on how a function is invoked.
 Mainly there are four different patterns.

-- when invoked as a function, ‘this’ refers to the window object in non-strict mode, or `undefined` in strict mode.
+- when invoked as a function, 'this' refers to the window object in non-strict mode (browser environment), or `undefined` in strict mode.
-- when invoked as a method, ‘this’ refers to the object that calls the method.
+- when invoked as a method, 'this' refers to the object that calls the method.
-- when invoked as a constructor function, ‘this’ refers to the object instance created by the constructor.
+- when invoked as a constructor function, 'this' refers to the object instance created by the constructor.
-- when invoked by using call() and apply() method, ‘this’ refers to the object passed in as the first parameter.
+- when invoked by using call() and apply() method, 'this' refers to the object passed in as the first parameter.
 If the first parameter is `null`, 'this' would point to the global object.

 In ES6, an arrow function does not create its own context, so 'this' has its original context from the enclosing scope.

-$(this) is not a legitimate Javascript variable.
+`$(this)` is not a legitimate Javascript variable.
 In jQuery library, however, it means to construct a jQuery object so you can call jQuery methods on the object.

-$this is a legitimate Javascript variable.
+`$this` is a legitimate Javascript variable.

 #### Explain event delegation